 - Exploring the reasons for absence and establishing whether or not there is an underlying medical condition or reason affecting an employee’s attendance, taking advice from Occupational Health if required.
 Where an underlying medical condition or disability is identified, discussion should take place around the impact this may have on their role

 - If the employee believes they are suffering from work-related stress, the guidance under the Stress At Work section should typically be followed in the first instance

 - Considering any possible adjustments to support employees and taking appropriate advice or guidance from HR and/or Occupational Health, particularly in cases where an underlying medical condition is identified

 - Ensuring that the employee understands the Managing Attendance Policy, the review points, the Attendance Improvement Process and any potential next steps in the process should their attendance fail to improve.
 In appropriate cases, this will include advising the employee that their attendance will now be monitored for a period of time or that they will be required to attend a formal hearing.

-Attendance levels should continue to be monitored during any monitoring periods implemented during the Attendance Improvement Process (and detailed in the employees Attendance Improvement Plan).
+Attendance levels should continue to be observed during any monitoring periods implemented during the Attendance Improvement Process (and detailed in the employees Attendance Improvement Plan).